 - This plant is also called as the Flamingo flower or Laceleaf.

 The next exotic flower in this list is the Pale alyssum , a plant that is endemic to both Asia and Europe and has been introduced to North America.

 - The Pale Alyssum is a member of the plant Family Brassicaceae (Mustard Family) and is known by the common name “Pale Madwort“.

 - This plant is characterized by having yellow-white stellate exotic flowers and can grow up to 40 centimeters tall.

 Also known as the Redroot Pigweed, the Amaranth Amaranthus retroflexus is an herbaceous plant that can grow up to 2 meters tall.

 - It is easily recognizable due to its magenta-colored catkin flowers that bloom during summer and autumn.
 Aside from that, it has egg-shaped leaves and somewhat hairy stems and branches.

-- This plant is believed to be endemic in the regions of central, eastern, and north America but has already been widespread throughout the temperate regions of the northern and southern hemispheres.
+- This plant is believed to be endemic in the regions of central, eastern, and northern America.
+Still, it has already been widespread throughout the temperate regions of the northern and southern hemispheres.